A Dirichlet Regression Model for Compositional Data with Zeros

-This dataset consists of foraminiferal (marine plankton species) compositions measured at $30$ different depths ($1$-$30$ metres) and can be found in \citet{ait2003}.
+This third dataset consists of foraminiferal (marine plankton species) compositions measured at $30$ different depths ($1$-$30$ metres) and can be found in \citet{ait2003}.
 The data consist of 4 components, Triloba, Obesa, Pachyderma and Atlantica.
 There are $5$ compositional vectors having a zero value, either in the third or the fourth component.
 The data were also analysed by \citet{scealy2011} using the logarithm of the depth as the independent variable.
 Since there are $4$ components we cannot plot them on a triangle.
-We could plot them in a $3D$ plot but when printed it would not reveal the structure of the data.
-For this reason, we will use the bar plot \citep{larrosa2003}.
-Figure \ref{fig2} presents the data as function of the water depth.
+While we could plot them in a $3D$ plot, when printed it would not reveal the structure of the data.
+Figure \ref{fig2} presents the data as a function of the water depth.
 It can be seen that the logarithm of the water depth does not really affect the composition.
-Some columns have three colours and that is because of the zero values.

 We first compare the analysis of the data via the simple ZADR model in (\ref{zadr}) versus the ZADR model in (\ref{mixdirireg3}), and subsequently the simple ZADR versus Aitchison's model as well as the analysis by \citet{scealy2011}.